digitalbazaar/forge/README.md

     npm test

-### Running automated tests with headless Chrome
+### Running automated tests with Headless Chrome

 Automated testing is done via [Karma][].
-By default it will run the tests in a headless manner with Chrome.
+By default it will run the tests with Headless Chrome.

     npm run test-karma